 Discussing financial liability with patients upfront isn’t just about telling them how much they owe — it’s about helping them be informed about their financial responsibility, helping connect them to financial aid, determining if they are eligible for discounts and helping them set up payment plans if needed.

-- Set standards and expectations for leaders and associates to drive accountability, consistency and overall program adoption.
+03 Set standards and expectations for leaders and associates to drive accountability, consistency and overall program adoption.
 Provide process documentation and scripting for all locations and areas to ensure consistent conversations are taking place.

 Susan Milligan, CHAM, CRCR, is the patient experience director for Ensemble Health Partners.
-Informed by her experiences in healthcare and as the mother of a child with Down Syndrome, she is passionate about helping healthcare organizations improve their patient experience through empathy, empowerment, and engagement.
+Informed by her experiences in healthcare and as the mother of a child with Down syndrome, she is passionate about helping healthcare organizations improve their patient experience through empathy, empowerment and engagement.

 These materials are for general informational purposes only.
 These materials do not, and are not intended to, constitute legal or compliance advice, and you should not act or refrain from acting based on any information provided in these materials.
 Neither Ensemble Health Partners, nor any of its employees, are your lawyers.
-Please consult with your own legal counsel or compliance professional regards specific legal or compliance questions you have.
+Please consult with your own legal counsel or compliance professional regarding specific legal or compliance questions you have.